MoritzLost/ProcessWireDev/site/02-setup-and-structure/04-processwire-js-and-css-compilation.md

 ---
 tags: post
 layout: post
-title: CSS and JS compilation for ProcessWire
+title: CSS and JavaScript compilation for ProcessWire
-menu_title: CSS and JS compilation
+menu_title: CSS and JavaScript compilation
 description: How to get started with CSS and JavaScript compilation for ProcessWire sites.
 ---

 # Set up your own CSS and JavaScript build pipeline

 The JavaScript ecosystem of transpilers, bundlers, minifiers and so on can be daunting to grasp, especially for beginners.
-If you have not setup your own CSS or JS build pipelines before, it can be easy to see all that as unnecessary complexitiy that you don't really need for small sites.
+If you have not set up your own CSS or JS build pipelines before, it can be easy to see all that as unnecessary complexity that you don't really need for small sites.
 And while this is true, you will benefit greatly from using a CSS pre-processor in particular and, to a lesser degree, a JavaScript bundler.

 This article demonstrates easy-to-use tools that allow you to write SASS and modern JavaScript and compile them to optimized and compatible CSS and JS output.
 Note that there are alternatives for every tool in this setup; the tools I present here are merely my preference.
 Here's a list of tools used in this tutorial (in bold) along with some popular alternatives:

 - **NPM**, Yarn
 - **SCSS**, LESS, PostCSS
 - **node-sass**, Dart Sass, Ruby Sass, or the corresponding tool for your chosen pre-processor
-- **Parcel**, WebPack, Gulp, Grunt
+- **Parcel**, Webpack, Gulp, Grunt

 {% alert 'info' %}